UI-Research/mobility-from-poverty/README.md

 -   All final files should be in the `.csv` format.
 The files should be delimited with a comma.
 -   Do not open and save any `.csv` files in Microsoft Excel.
 Excel defaults lead to analytic errors.
--   Final metric files should have a row for all geographies that are included in the all files combined data set
+-   Final metric files should have a row for all geographies that are included in the all files combined dataset
        -   For county files with 2020 data and onward this will be 3,143 observations.
        -   For place files this will be 486 observations.